thechargedneutron/ExpertAF/README.md

 ## Installation and usage

-This code is based on LLaVA (insert link) (NeurIPS 2023).
-Please see installation instructions in (insert link) to setup the environment.
+This code is based on LLaVA (NeurIPS 2023).
+Please see installation instructions in the repo to setup the environment.

 ### Key architectural changes compared to LLaVA